Hong Kong regulatory compliance

 - any other person committed market misconduct and he assisted or connived with that person in the perpetration of the market misconduct, knowing that such conduct constitutes or might constitute market misconduct.

 It is not necessary for there to have been a finding of market misconduct by the MMT or a criminal conviction under Part XIV before bringing civil proceedings.
 Findings of the MMT are however admissible in the civil proceedings as prima facie evidence that the market misconduct took place or that a person engaged in market misconduct.
-Further a criminal conviction constitutes conclusive evidence that the person committed the offence.
+Further, a criminal conviction constitutes conclusive evidence that the person committed the offence.
 The courts are able to impose injunctions in addition to or in substitution for damages.

-Transactions not void or voidable
+Transactions not Void or Voidable

-Sections 280 and 304 provide that a transaction is not void or voidable by reason only that it constitutes market misconduct.
+Sections 280 and 304 SFO provide that a transaction is not void or voidable by reason only that it constitutes market misconduct.

-Duty of Officers
+5.1 Duty of Officers